DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 <br>

-As a general rule, when establishing where to put a seam and subsequently making cuts, you want to put as few cuts and seams in important areas.
+As a general rule, when establishing where to put a seam and subsequently making cuts, you want to put as few cuts and seams in important areas as possible.

 Important areas are likely to be regions of your model that will be seen the most - or areas that have no natural edges or corners (eg. the middle of a large surface).